Skip to navigation Skip to content

 Attempt to contact customer + Read more ...

 Service Officers should make 2 genuine attempts to contact the customer to discuss the upcoming expiry of their TFN exemption.
-An attempt to contact the customer via a SMS message (asking that they contact us to discuss the decision) would be considered one contact attempt.
 Be aware of privacy concerns when calling customers, returning calls or leaving messages on answering machines.

 Was contact with the customer successful?